Shindig on the Green Music and Dance Festival in Asheville, N.C.

 By Jason Tarr

-Each summer, the festival series celebrates traditional mountain music and dance of Asheville and the Southern Appalachian Mountains.
+A celebration of the traditional mountain music and dance of the Southern Appalachian Mountains.

 Shindig on the Green is a free, outdoor mountain bluegrass music and dance festival that takes place throughout the summer months in the heart of downtown Asheville at Pack Square Park.
 The Shindigs are on most Saturdays from late June through early September each year.